Hundreds of schoolgirls abducted in Nigeria, government official says

 Many parents are worried about the safety of their children in schools in the north of Nigeria.

-In December, at least 300 schoolboys were kidnapped by bandits in Katsina, President Muhammadu Buhari's home state.
+In December, at least 300 schoolboys were kidnapped by bandits in Katsina, Buhari's home state.
 The students have since been released.

 The most prominent of the school kidnapping cases in the country was that of the Chibok schoolgirls who were abducted by Boko Haram in April 2014.